Kinematic numerators from the worldsheet: cubic trees from labelled trees: Acknowledgement

 \section{Acknowledgement}

 We would like to thank Alexander Edison and Carlos Mafra for valuable comments.
-S.H.'s research research is supported in part by National Natural Science Foundation of China under Grant No. 11935013 and Peng Huanwu center under Grant No. 12047503.
+The research of S. H. is supported in part by National Natural Science Foundation of China under Grant No. 11935013,11947301, 12047502,12047503.
 The research of Y.Z. is supported by the Knut and Alice Wallenberg Foundation under the grant KAW 2018.0116: From Scattering Amplitudes to Gravitational Waves.